airbnb/streamalert/docs/source/conf-schemas.rst

 Casting Special Types
 ~~~~~~~~~~~~~~~~~~~~~

-Schemas can be as tight or as loose as you want (see Example: osquery).
+Schemas can be as rigid or permissive as you want (see Example: osquery).

 Usage of the special types normally indicates a loose schema, in that not every part of the incoming data is described.